shining-grimace/midi-graph/README.md

 - Requesting (or clearing) the anchor to seek to at the next point marked with a "?" cue can be done by sending a custom event into the graph

-### Exporting Custom Cue Components From DAWs

-#### Using REAPER 7

-When exporting a project as a MIDI file ("File" > "Export Project MIDI..."), be sure to check "Export project markers as MIDI", and select "cues" (not "markers").

 ## MIDI Event Compatibility

 These tables are non-exhaustive lists of MIDI event types, indicating which are used by MIDI